Bread Making Tips To Bake Great Bread at Home

 Many people are extremely intimidated by bread making.
 I’ve heard folks say everything from “I’m afraid of yeast,” to “I can’t make bread.”
-And that last is usually before they even try their hand at it.
+And that last is usually before they even try their hand at it so here are 8 breaking making tips to help you.

 With the proliferation of helpful tools–everything wonderful bread cookbooks to stand mixers to electric bread makers to baking stones–one would think that bread baking has become more accessible.
 The basic ingredient list is very simple and easy to find.